On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Extensive-Form Games, Correlations and Equilibria

-In fact, von Stengel and Forges~\cite{von2008extensive} show that any \NFCE for this game is also a Nash equilibrium where the company always plays $\{ I_E \mapsto R_E, I_G \mapsto R_G\}$, meaning that it systematically rejects the applicant.
-The proof proceeds by introducing a variable for each possible pure strategy profile in the support of the correlation plan, write out all the incentive constraints and then solve the resulting system.
+\begin{example} In the job signaling game from Example~\ref{runningexample}, any NFCE results in the company always rejecting the applicant.
+For instance, consider the pure strategy profile $\bsigma = (\{I_S \mapsto G_S, I_W \mapsto G_W \},\{ I_E \mapsto R_E, I_G \mapsto R_G\})$, denoted more succinctly as $(G_S,G_W,R_E,R_G)$.
+This is an NFCE in which the company's payoff is $6$, while the applicant receives $0$.
+In fact, \citet{von2008extensive} show that any \NFCE for this game is also a Nash equilibrium where the company always plays $\{ I_E \mapsto R_E, I_G \mapsto R_G\}$, meaning that it systematically rejects the applicant.
+The proof proceeds by introducing a variable for each possible pure strategy profile in the support of the correlation plan, write out all the incentive constraints and then solving the resulting system of linear equations.

 For example, the expected payoff of the company is 5 when always accepting the applicant, that is, when playing $\{ I_E \mapsto A_E, I_G \mapsto A_G\}$.
 Such strategy is dominated by $\{ I_E \mapsto R_E, I_G \mapsto R_G\}$ with an expected payoff of $6$ for the company, and thus is never played.